ipfs/ipfs-docs/docs/install/command-line.md

    > ipfs version 0.7.0
    ```

-   While you can use IPFS right now, it's better to add `ipfs.exe` to your `PATH.` by using the following steps.
+   While you can use IPFS right now, it's better to add `ipfs.exe` to your `PATH` by using the following steps.

 4. Print the current working directory and copy it to your clipboard: